ArzamastsevOleksandr/java-concurrency-in-practice/README.md

 9. Thread factory
    * adv: Allows you to customize the thread parameters, collect statistics etc.
    * dis adv: One must make sure that threads are created via the thread factory to have a consistent codebase.
-## 2. Basic thread synchronization
+## 2. Basic Thread Synchronization
    * Critical section is a block of code that accesses the shared resource and can't be executed by more than one thread at the same time.
 1. Synchronize a method
    * If one static and one instance methods are synchronized and modify the same data - 2 different threads may execute these methods and create a race condition.